 Unlike some cities, Wooster isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wooster are a mix of both white- and blue-collar jobs.
 Overall, Wooster is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Wooster who work in office and administrative support (13.15%), sales jobs (8.88%), and food service (7.76%).

 In addition, Wooster is a college town.
 There are a lot of students in Wooster attending college, and as a result Wooster provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The overall education level of Wooster is somewhat higher than in the average US city of 21.84%: 28.99% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Wooster is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.99% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Wooster in 2010 was $23,566, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $94,264 for a family of four.
 However, Wooster contains both very wealthy and poor people as well.

 The people who call Wooster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wooster residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Wooster include Irish, English, Italian, and Scottish.

 The most common language spoken in Wooster is English.
 Other important languages spoken here include Spanish and Vietnamese.